raphaelmansuy/tutorials/13_migration_from_haproxy_to_aws_managed_services.md

 Picture this: It's 3 AM, and your phone is buzzing with alerts.
 Your HAProxy server—the one you've lovingly configured and maintained for years—is struggling under an unexpected traffic spike.
 You're scrambling to scale up, configure new backend servers, and update DNS records while your application users are experiencing timeouts.

-Now imagine a different scenario: It's the same 3 AM spike, but this time, AWS Application Load Balancer automatically scales to handle the traffic, your Auto Scaling Groups spin up new instances based on demand, and you sleep peacefully through the night[^1_1].
+Now imagine a different scenario: It's the same 3 AM spike, but this time, AWS Application Load Balancer automatically scales to handle the traffic, your Auto Scaling Groups spin up new instances based on demand, and you sleep peacefully through the night.

 This is the fundamental difference between managing your own load balancing infrastructure and leveraging AWS managed services.
 It's not just about technology—it's about transforming how you think about infrastructure, reliability, and operational excellence.